geanders/test_directory/coding.md

 the early morning, or sometimes just 'reverting' it back to the old code when they simply couldn't get the new feature working."
 [Coders, p.
 3]

+> "[Enhancing careers is] also why so many release their weekend just-for-fun side-projects as open source code on sites like GitHub.
+There's the pleasure of letting others see your work, the joy of discovering that some weird tool you crafted for yourself is also useful for others; plus, you can learn a lot from looking at other people's open code and seeing how they built things."
+[Coders, p.
+163]

 ## Other languages